EBISPOT/gwas-sumstats-tools-documentation/UI_format.md

 ## Format Steps:

 ### Step 1: Select the input file:
-   1. Click the `Grant Permission` button to allows the browser read and write access to a specific folder.
+   1. Click the `Grant Permission` button to give the browser read and write access to a specific folder.
    2. Click the `Select Input File` button to choose your input file from the authorized folder.
    3. The message `<your file> is selected` confirms that the file has been successfully selected.